ssalnikov/adeptima-hiring/README.md

 We are expecting commitment to deliver outstanding capacity and results that would exceed our client's expectations and are focusing on long-term vision and quality excelence.
 Adeptima is a profitable, successful and sustainble company.
 All our projects are self-funded, and we are not looking for outside investors help and quick,high growth solutions.
 Adeptima is a product-driven company with developers who are capable of taking full ownership of their projects.

-We expect you to think, prototype, re-do, test, absorb feedback and start over and over again till you feel proud of the end-product.
-Most of your work will be used by other people for over 10+ years in production.

-Our current technology stack:
-* Front-end : Javascript (ES6 only) / React.js / Redux / D3
-* Back-end : Node.js / Golang / Python
-* Databases : PostgreSQL / Redis
-* Security : ACL / JWT

 # Facts about Adeptima:
 * Though we speak fluently many languages, most of our internal communications are in English